prevention-icon

 Soldier termites are well built for biting potential predators, plugging holes in mud tubes, as well as warning of danger by banging their heads against tunnel walls.
 This creates vibrations that can be felt by other termites elsewhere in the colony.

-Making up most of the termite colony, workers have pale and white coloured bodies and are the smallest in size at 4-6mm long.
+Making up most of the termite colony, worker termites have pale and white-coloured bodies and are the smallest in size at 4-6mm long.
 They have hardened mouthparts and no wings.
-Workers are susceptible to drying out and require a moist environment to thrive.
+Termite workers are susceptible to drying out and require a moist environment to thrive.

-Depending on their size and age, they are responsible for general maintenance of the termite mound and tunnels, gathering food as well as caring for the King, Queen and eggs.
-If needed, older workers can act like soldier termites and protect the colony as well.
+Depending on their size and age, termite workers are responsible for general maintenance of the termite mound and tunnels, gathering food, and caring for the king, queen, and eggs.
+If needed, older worker termites can act like soldier termites and protect the colony as well.

 King

-Although beginning their life cycle as an alate, King termites have wings and become darker in colour over time as their eyesight improves.
-However, unlike the Queen, who grows significantly in size, a King will remain at 4-6mm long.
+Although beginning their life cycle as an alate (flying termites), King termites have wings and become darker in colour over time as their eyesight improves.
+However, unlike the termite queen, who grows significantly in size, a king will remain 4-6mm long.

-While Kings play an important role in founding and expanding a termite colony, they also look after young termites before there are enough workers to take over.
+While Kings play an important role in founding and expanding a termite colony, they also look after young termites before there are enough worker termites to take over.

 Kings have a unique ability to produce pheromones that can change termites from one caste to another.
 For example, Kings can change worker termites to alates or soldiers, depending on the needs of the colony.